Curriculum Vitae - Verónica Dahl

 Web: www.sfu.ca/people/veronica, Email: veronica at cs dot sfu dot ca

-My scientific leitmotifs are to help bridge the gap between the formal and the humanistic sciences, and to achieve more human-like communication with computers.
-In the process, I hope to understand more about language in a general sense (including, for example, languages in terms of which molecular biology problems can be fruitfully expressed) and I typically produce results of both foundational and practical value for computational logic/linguistics/intelligence/molecular biology.
+At a time when society is being upended by ill-uses of formidable technologies like AI, I strive to help reorient these technologies towards social good.
+My scientific leitmotifs are to help generalize sound thinking skills and to help bridge the gap between the formal and the humanistic sciences, for a more humane, less dichotomized world.
+In the process, I have come to understand more about language in a general sense (including, for example, languages in terms of which molecular biology problems can be fruitfully expressed) and I typically produce results of both foundational and practical value for computational logic/linguistics/intelligence/molecular biology.

 Citizenship